WenshuaiJiangCorn/sl-experiment-wj/README.md

 terminate the VRPC data acquisition.

 If VRPC is interrupted during data acquisition, follow this instruction:
-1. If the session involved mesoscope imaging, shut down the Mesoscope acquisition process and make sure all required files (frame stacks, motion estimator data, cranial window screenshot) have been generated adn saved to the **mesoscope_frames** folder.
+1. If the session involved Mesoscope imaging, shut down the Mesoscope acquisition process and make sure all required files (frame stacks, motion estimator data, cranial window screenshot) have been generated adn saved to the **mesoscope_frames** folder.
 2. Remove the animal from the Mesoscope-VR system.
 3. Use Zaber Launcher to **manually move the HeadBarRoll axis to have a positive angle** (> 0 degrees).
 This is critical!
-If this is not done, the motor will not be able to home during the next session and will instead collide with the movement guard, at best damaging the motor and, at worst, the mesoscope or the animal.
+If this is not done, the motor will not be able to home during the next session and will instead collide with the movement guard, at best damaging the motor and, at worst, the Mesoscope or the animal.
 4. Go into the 'Device Settings' tab of the Zaber Launcher, click on each Device tab (NOT motor!) and navigate to its User Data section.
 Then **flip Setting 1 from 0 to 1**.
 Without this, the library will refuse to operate the Zaber Motors.
-5. If the session involved mesoscope imaging, **rename the mesoscope_frames folder to prepend the session name, using an underscore to separate the folder name from the session name**.
+5. If the session involved Mesoscope imaging, **rename the mesoscope_frames folder to prepend the session name, using an underscore to separate the folder name from the session name**.
 For example, from mesoscope_frames → 2025-11-11-05-03-234123_mesoscope_frames.
-Critical! if this is not done, the library may **delete** any leftover mesoscope files during the next runtime and will not be able to properly preprocess the frames for the interrupted session during the next step.
+Critical! if this is not done, the library may **delete** any leftover Mesoscope files during the next runtime and will not be able to properly preprocess the frames for the interrupted session during the next step.
 6. Call the `sl-process` command and provide it with the path to the session directory of the interrupted session.
 This will preprocess and transfer all collected data to the long-term storage destinations.
 This way, you can preserve